RenJieZheng/StatusApiPolling/README.md

 # StatusApiPolling

-My solution for an OA from HeyGen (https://www.heygen.com/).
+My solution for a take home assessment from HeyGen (https://www.heygen.com/).

 The prompt was to create a simple API that has an endpoint returing the status of a job, and a client library that provides utilities to poll for the status of the job.

 Project structure:
 - `Status.Api` – The Status API project.